HOW DOES SWIMMING POOL WATER CIRCULATION AFFECT A CHEMICAL CONTROLLER?

 Having this knowledge and knowing what is happening or about to happen to the pool will give you the ability to use your controller (especially if it is an Aquarius Ultima) to force an action such as adding a chemical for a short period of time to better manage the sanitation.
 Whenever I use an Aquarius Ultima to manage a pool, I use a timer to force a super-chlorinate for an hour once a week after the pool closes.
 On one particular pool I found that the acid addition wasn't being triggered until 30 minutes after the super-chlorinate had started, then it would overshoot, and the pH would drop too low.
 That was thanks to the circulation delay.
 To solve the problem, I set a second timer to pump acid for several minutes at the start of the super-chlorinate.
 That worked.

-There is no formula, but understanding what is happening in the pool will allow you to use the tools that are available in an Ultima Controller to better assist in managing the health and wellbeing of your patrons.
-In theory, the pool might be able to handle a certain number of people but, this may not be the case when you take all the factors involved in achieving that.
+In theory, a pool might be able to handle a certain number of people but, this may not be the case when you take all the factors involved in achieving the required sanitation level throughout the day.
 You may have to limit the number of patrons until your system is upgraded.

 Contact us